-To do this, place your cursor along the top ruler, right click, and drag a line to the bottom of the portion you want to straighten.
+To do this, place your cursor along the top ruler, left click, and drag a line to the bottom of the portion you want to straighten.
 See the dotted blue line at the bottom of the framed painting below.

 Repeat this for the top edge.

 Then click on the left-hand ruler and drag a line to the left and right edges of the area you want to square up.
 When you finish, you should have four blue, dotted lines, as shown below.